Coalfire-Research/LambProxy/README.md

     :Lambproxy.cleanup

+## Caveats
+- Lambproxy is slow.
+It can take 2-3 seconds for a Lambda function to execute and return, which introduces considerable delay to your HTTP request.
+This tool will not work well for browsing complex web pages.
+This tool is best used to make simple, repetetive requests such as API scraping or password spraying.

 ## How it works
 1. mitmproxy intercepts (and decrypts, if necessary) HTTP/S traffic.
 2. If the URL is out of scope, it is forwarded along to the destination as normal.